a-down/quick-measure-gps-app/README.md

 # Quick Measure

 Quick Measure is a quick and easy tool to find GPS measurements.
 Use your GPS position to measure distance and area.
-The focus is on quick: it only takes 2 presses and your feet (or a motorized vehicle) to find measurements
+The focus is on quick: it only takes 2 taps and your feet to find measurements with your location.

 ## Who is it For?